‘Creed 2’: Dolph Lundgren Spotted At Rocky Statue As Ivan Drago With Florian Munteanu

 Apollo Creed’s son Adonis Johnson, played by Michael B. Jordan, will take on Ivan Drago’s son.
 In Rocky IV, an older Apollo comes out of retirement to face Russian standout Ivan Drago, who knocked him out and unremorsefully killed him.

-A TMZvideo shows Dolph Lundgren on set with his on-screen son presumably training him for the fight.
+A TMZ video shows Dolph Lundgren on set with his on-screen son presumably training him for the fight.
 Rocky, who has become a father figure to Adonis, will be training him.

 Tessa Thompson is returning as Bianca and spoke to Parade about what fans can expect from the upcoming film.